discsim/frank/docs/install.rst

 From source
 -----------

-Clone the source repository from `GitHub <https://github.com/discsim/frank>`_ if you're feeling like an absolute rebel,
+Clone the source repository from `GitHub <https://github.com/discsim/frank>`_ if you're feeling a bit monstrous,

 .. code-block:: bash